Istanbul, Imperial City: The Definitive Guide

 According to Islamic law, the Sultan could have four legitimate wives, but he also supported concubines in the harem.
 Upon entering the harem, the girls, captured in war or recruited within the imperial territories, were schooled in Islam, the Turkish language, and the arts, and promoted based on their looks and abilities.
 A period of the Ottoman Empire in the 16th to 17th centuries had been described as the “Sultanate of Women” due to the political influence exerted by the valide sultan and the Sultan’s wives (Hughes, 2017, p.
 461).

 The Topkapi Palace was turned into a museum in 1924, administered by the Ministry of Culture and Tourism.
-The palace-museum is part a group of sites in Istanbul listed by UNESCO on the list of World Heritage Sites in 1985.
+The palace-museum is part a group of sites in Istanbul listed as a UNESCO World Heritage Site in 1985.
 The museum is open to the public every day except Tuesday–see more information on their official website.

 After Mehmed II, Istanbul experienced a period of relative peace and growth, the face of the city continuously transforming through the years as successive rulers, especially Sultan Suleiman the Magnificent, built fountains, palaces, and mosques.